UNDP Libya Country Director

 In October 2011, first 100,000-150,000 IDPs fled from clashes and the National Transitional Council declared the liberation of Libya.
 It is almost 5 years since the country experienced violence, conflict and instability spared to almost every corner of Libya.
 The Libyan people have suffered tremendously and are now exhausted as they continue to live in fear for the safety and future.
 Many have lost their homes, livelihoods and loved ones.
 The Humanitarian Needs overview for Libya painted a deeply concerning picture of a people in the grip of armed conflict and political instability, and forced to flee their home, with authorities struggling to provide basic goods and services.
 There are almost 2.44M people who need humanitarian assistance in the country: 435,000 IDPs, 100,000 refugees, 150,000 migrants, and 1.75M non-displaced people.

-Early Recovery is one of the components of the Humanitarian Response Plan (HRP) for October 2015 – December 2016.
-The sector key activities involve strengthening the capacity of municipalities and local actors in data collection, city profiling, and area-based action planning, emergency preparedness, repair of critical infrastructure, economic revitalization, and community stabilization.
-The sector envisages providing technical expertise and training as well as on-the-job support to the municipalities, service providers and other local actors to enable them to improve service delivery during crisis.
+Early Recovery was one of the components of the Humanitarian Response Plan (HRP) for October 2015 – December 2016.
+The sector key activities involved strengthening the capacity of municipalities and local actors in data collection, city profiling, and area-based action planning, emergency preparedness, repair of critical infrastructure, economic revitalization, and community stabilization.
+The sector envisaged providing technical expertise and training as well as on-the-job support to the municipalities, service providers and other local actors to enable them to improve service delivery during crisis.